 20 million manufacturing jobs globally will be lost to AI and robotics by 2030, fundamentally transforming the industry.

-14% of employees globally will need to change careers by 2030 due to AI automation, requiring massive workforce reskilling.
+39% of workers' core skills will be transformed or outdated by 2030 due to AI, requiring massive workforce reskilling.

 White-collar workers in finance and media express higher automation concern (67%) than blue-collar workers in transport (60%) and retail (59%).